Breadcrumbs: Home > Property FAQs > My surveyor has put a retention on the property value

 Answer

-This is a way of saying he believes the property is worth £X but would not recommend the bank lends all of this until a particular problem, say the damp, is checked.
-For more information read the section on retentions in What A Property Survey Really Means.
+This is a way of saying he or she believes the property is worth £X but would not recommend the bank lends all of this until a particular problem, say the damp, is checked.

 Search Results for 'retention' in